drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 Foulin, 2005; Hammill, 2004; NELP, 2008; Piasta, Petscher, & Justice,
 2012;).
-Children who have difficulty recognizing the 26 English letters will struggle with follow-up learning activities which mostly assume a basic letter-reading ability.
-The extent of children's letter name knowledge influences their literacy-related skills and consequentially, influences their reading achievement (Foulin, 2005).
+Children who have difficulty recognizing the 26 English letters will struggle with follow-up learning activities which mostly assume a basic letter-recognition ability.
+The extent of children's letter name knowledge influences their literacy-related skills and consequentially, also influences their reading achievement (Foulin, 2005).
 According to McBride-Chang's (1999) findings, both letter name knowledge and letter sound knowledge affect reading-related skills.